 The Honor Board will make every effort to process cases in a timely manner.
-The Dean's Designee will convene an Honor Board Hearing Panel to allow the Chairperson and panel members to review the charges brought against the student.
-Every effort will be made to convene that hearing within ten (10) working days after the Respondent has been apprised of the charges in writing.
+The Chairperson will convene an Honor Board Hearing Panel to review the charges brought against the student.
+Every effort will be made to convene that hearing within ten (10) working days after the Accused Student has been apprised of the charges in writing.